kylays/kylays/README.md

 Hi, I’m Kyla!
 I'm currently a student at Caltech where I am studying computer science.
-You can contact me on LinkedIn: https://www.linkedin.com/in/kyla-yu-swanson-947a941bb/
+You can contact me on LinkedIn: https://www.linkedin.com/in/kyla-yu-swanson-947a941bb/ and sample some of my work here or at https://www.linkedin.com/in/kyla-yu-swanson-947a941bb/

 <!---
 kylays/kylays is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.